cloudfoundry/routing-release/README.md

 # Cloud Foundry Routing [BOSH release]

-This repo is a [BOSH](https://github.com/cloudfoundry/bosh) release for deploying TCP Router and associated tasks.

-The TCP Router adds non-HTTP routing capabilities to Cloud Foundry.
+This repo is a [BOSH release](https://github.com/cloudfoundry/bosh) that delivers HTTP and TCP routing for Cloud Foundry.

 ## Developer Workflow